jodygarnett/translate/README.md

 The user manual is available: https://jodygarnett.github.io/translate/

-The user manual is written in sphinx reStructuredText and translated to mkdocs as a regression test:
+The user manual is written as an example in sphinx reStructuredText and translated to mkdocs as a regression test:

 * https://github.com/jodygarnett/translate/tree/main/example